2pa4ul2/Killer-Sudoku/README.md

    ```bash
    Enter cages (sum,cell1,cell2,...) separated by semicolon: 7,00,10;6,11,20,21;5,01,02;3,03,13;5,12,22;6,30,31;8,23,32,33
    ```
-## Choose Solving Algorithm
-- Select the solving algorithm by setting the algorithm variable in the code.
-Options are "BACKTRACKING" or "BACKJUMPING".

 ### Run the Program
 - Execute the Python script to solve the puzzle: